 DeepMind developed the self-training method, called deep reinforcement learning, specifically to attack Go.
 Today's announcement that they've generalized it to other games means they were able to find tricks to preserve its playing strength after giving up certain advantages peculiar to playing Go.
 The biggest such advantage was the symmetry of the Go board, which allowed the specialized machine to calculate more possibilities by treating many of them as mirror images.
 The researchers have so far unleashed their creation only on Go, chess and Shogi, a Japanese form of chess.
 Go and Shogi are astronomically complex, and that's why both games long resisted the "brute-force" algorithms that the IBM team used against Kasparov two decades ago.Read Replies (0)

 By BeauHD from Slashdot's safety-first department

-By BeauHD from Slashdot's heads-up department
+By BeauHD from Slashdot's two-is-better-than-one department